20 Types of Caterpillars in Texas

 10. Curve-Lined Owlet Moth Caterpillar

 This tiny, brown caterpillar is commonly found on plants like tomatoes and cucumbers.
-They are a type of owlet moth which means they have a resemblance to owls with their large heads and black-and-yellow eyespots.
+They are an owlet moth, which means they resemble owls with large heads and black-and-yellow eyespots.

 Curve-lined Owlet Moth caterpillars have an orange body with black stripes that run down their back.